Board of Directors

 Aaron Wartner is a member of FVAC's Clay Co-Op and a potter for over 20 years.
 He taught ceramics at Capital Community College in Hartford for nearly ten years, is a former curator, and has worked in marketing at several area arts and culture organizations.
 Aaron is currently the owner of BuzzEngine Marketing & Events.

-Linda Howard Sorrell, Secretary/Treasurer
+Linda Howard Sorrell, Treasurer

 Linda Howard Sorrell is an exiled Scot, and now US citizen, who has lived in the Farmington Valley with her family for over 20 years.
 After retiring from her career as a Human Resources Executive with several global companies, Linda has become involved with the Boards of several local, not for profit organizations.
 Her particular interest is in ensuring that the FVAC can realize its full potential to become a true leader in the Arts.